abarax/resume/resume.md

 - Created work iterations for team members and project schedules/estimates using Atlassians bug tracking, issue tracking and project management software - JIRA.
 - Handled client relationships with project teams at Qfleet (QLD Government) and Statefleet (NSW Governement).
 - Test driven development in a JEE environment using Java, Spring, Hibernate, Cross Fire.
-- Web service development using contract first design.
+- Web service development using contract first design.s
 - User interface development and design using Adobe Flex.
 - Responsible for system design specification of new features and estimation of work.
 - System administration in both Linux and windows environements.